Last updated: October 2025

 Some people are at greater risk of developing urinary tract infections.
 These include:

-• Women – Nearly one in three women will have a urinary tract infection needing treatment before the age of 24.
+- Female at birth – Nearly one in three females will have a urinary tract infection needing treatment before the age of 24.

-• Older people – Some medications and problems with incontinence put older people in a higher risk group.
+- Older people – Some medicines and problems with incontinence (loss of bladder control) put older people in a higher risk group.

-• People with urinary catheters – People who are critically ill and others who can’t empty their own bladder are at risk of infection.
+- People with urinary catheters – A catheter, or tube used to empty the bladder, can be a source of infection in people who are critically ill and others who can’t empty their own bladder.

 To learn more, you can view our urinary tract infections fact sheet.